Monday, November 19, 2007

 covering this morning

-like a wide cotten bed sheet
+like a wide cotten bed sheetof white class lace.

 And I taste